someengineering/resoto.com/versioned_docs/version-2.X/getting-started/configure-cloud-provider-access/aws.md

 :::

-[Configure the <abbr title="Amazon Web Services">AWS</abbr> Command-Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
-The <abbr title="Amazon Web Services">AWS</abbr> <abbr title="Command-Line Interface">CLI</abbr> will store your credentials in a folder named `.aws` in your home directory.
-You can change this location using the `AWS_CONFIG_FILE` environment variable.
+The [<abbr title="Amazon Web Services Command Line Interface">AWS</abbr> CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html), will store your credentials in a folder named `.aws` in your home directory and can load a [shared credentials file](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#shared-credentials-file) named `credentials`.

-Resoto will also try to load a [shared credentials file](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#shared-credentials-file) - the default location is `/home/resoto/.aws/credentials`.
-You can change this location using the `AWS_SHARED_CREDENTIALS_FILE` environment variable.

-Depending on your installation method, there are different ways to provide this folder and files to Resoto.
+Depending on your installation method, there are different ways to provide this file to Resoto.

 <Tabs groupId="install-method">
 <TabItem value="docker" label="Docker">